ltrgoddard/thesis/temp.markdown

 reached the status of an established critical term, meriting inclusion in a 2013 revised edition of the *Oxford Companion to Modern Poetry*:

-> the term ‘Cambridge School’ refers to a particular grouping who began
+> \singlespacing the term ‘Cambridge School’ refers to a particular
-> writing in the later 1960s, some of whom studied or worked in the
+> grouping who began writing in the later 1960s, some of whom studied or
-> city.
-J. H. Prynne is a central figure, together with Andrew Crozier,
+> worked in the city.
+J. H. Prynne is a central figure, together with
-> John James, Wendy Mulford, Douglas Oliver, and Peter Riley. \[…\] As
+> Andrew Crozier, John James, Wendy Mulford, Douglas Oliver, and Peter
-> with the New York School, it is now possible to speak of a ‘second
+> Riley. \[…\] As with the New York School, it is now possible to speak
-> generation’ of Cambridge poets \[…\].
-A major anthology, *Conductors
+> of a ‘second generation’ of Cambridge poets \[…\].
+A major anthology,
-> of Chaos* (Picador, 1996), ed.
-Iain Sinclair, includes work by Andrew
+> *Conductors of Chaos* (Picador, 1996), ed.
+Iain Sinclair, includes
-> Duncan, Michael Haslam, Tony Lopez, Grace Lake, Rod Mengham, Drew
+> work by Andrew Duncan, Michael Haslam, Tony Lopez, Grace Lake, Rod
-> Milne, Ian Patterson, Denise Riley and John Wilkinson.[^101]
+> Mengham, Drew Milne, Ian Patterson, Denise Riley and John
+> Wilkinson.[^101]

 \noindent After moving into university teaching positions, many of the poets mentioned above have been involved, consciously or otherwise, in